How to Take Your Brick-and-Mortar Business Online

 If you’re a baker, it could be your gluten-free cupcakes.
 If you’re a hairstylist, it could be your highlighting skills.
-Whatever you’re known for, you need to figure out how to offer online.
+Whatever you’re known for, you need to figure out how to offer it online.

 The second thing to consider is what your clients are asking for.
 What problem do you solve for them?
 When they come into your office, store, or studio, what do they most want or need?
-Offering what your clients need and ask for is the best way to guarantee that they still pay for your services, even if they can’t do it face-to-face.
+Offering what your clients need and ask for is the best way to guarantee that they still pay for your services, even if they can’t do it face to face.

 Finally, consider the physical resources your clients might or might not have and adjust your offerings based on that.
 For instance, if you’re a gym owner, your clients might not have equipment like kettlebells or resistance bands at home, and they’ll need exercises they can do without them.